Budibase/website/content/blog/ai-agents/no-code-ai-agent-builders.md

 #### Pricing

-Langflow is free to use under the open-source MIT license.
+Langflow is free to use under the MIT license.
 This is a permissive license for use, modification, and redistribution, with some conditions.

 However, we'll still need to factor in costs associated with hosting and model usage.